Configuring a VM for SSH access¶

 GUI or by using kubectl with a suitable kubeconfig file

-and the name of the namespace where the VM is deployed:
+and the name of the namespace where the VM is deployed.
+This command can be used

 The VM's base image will typically be configured with a default username with SSH login enabled.
 The username varies depending on the base image of the VM.